Act for the Development of Tourism

 4. Unsolicited and forced sales to tourists.

 In the event that the facts described in sub-paragraphs 1 and 2 in the preceding paragraph arise, the stalls, pushcarts, instruction signs or advertising props shall be demolished and confiscated.
-The costs of demolition shall solely be borne by the offenders.
+The costs of demolition shall be borne solely by the offenders.

 Article 64